In February 2019 Carrathool Shire Council adopted a new Companion Animals Policy.

 - Microchipping enables vets and other animal workers to reunite pets with their owners.
 There is a barcode on the microchip that is implanted by your vet that will have all of the information you supplied at the time.

 Lifetime registration takes place after you have had your animal microchipped.
 It is a one-off payment, and must be done by the time the animal is six months of age.

-Make sure you bring all the necessary documentation with you when you go to register your animal at the council office, ie microchip details, sterililsation certificate, breeder's card or a valid pension card.
+Make sure you have all the necessary documentation with you when you go to register your animal, ie microchip details, sterililsation certificate, breeder's card or a valid pension card.
 This can be done in person at your local Council Office or you can print this form for Lifetime Registration or this form for Change of Ownership and prefill all the information before your visit.